Considering Slat Fencing? Then You Need to Consider The Regulations

 Don’t rely on your installer to be aware of specific rules that pertain to your suburb; check with your local Council yourself.
 An ounce of prevention is worth a pound of cure!

 Want to know more about slat fencing or composite timber slats?
-Talk to our friendly team about your project or get a quote.
+Talk to our friendly team about your fencing idea or get a quote.

 Get Inspired